emera86/SASmanual-MkDocs/SASmanual/docs/missing_data.md

 ## Replacement procedures

+Data replacement does not compensate for a badly designed instrument or for poor data collection.
+Overall, replacement procedures can be used in certain cases, as long as the researcher has a good reason for replacing.

+The most important advantages of these procedures are the retention of the sample size (statistical power).
+To a greater or lesser extent, all replacement procedures are biased if there is a non-random distribution of missing values.
+In assessing the effectiveness of these procedures, both the accuracy of estimating the value of missing data and the accuracy of estimating the statistical effects have to be considered.

+Many different missing data replacement procedures have been developed over the years.
+In general, the differences between the various methods decrease with: (a) larger sample size, (b) a smaller percentage of missing values, (c) fewer missing variables and (d) a decrease in the level of the correlations between the variables.

 ### Single Imputation Methods

 Single imputation denotes that the missing value is replaced by a value.
 However, the imputed values are assumed to be the real values that would have been observed when the data would have been complete.
 When we have missing data, this is never the case.
-We can never be completely certain about imputed values.
-Therefore this missing data uncertaintly should be incorporated as is done in multiple imputation.
+We can **never be completely certain about imputed values**.

 * **Unconditional Mean Imputation / Mean Substitution**: replacing the missing values for an individual variable wih it's overall estimated mean from the available cases.
 Its more important problem is that it will result in an artificial reduction in variability due to the fact you are imputing values at the center of the variable's distribution.
 This also has the unintended consequence of changing the magnitude of correlations between the imputed variable and other variables.
-* **Single Imputation**:
+* **Regression Imputation**: This is a two-step approach: first, the relationships among variables are estimated, and then the regression coefficients are used to estimate the missing value.
+The underlying assumption of regression imputation is the existence of a linear relationship between the predictors and the missing variable.
+The technique also assumes that values are missing at random (i.e., a missing value is not related to the value of the predictors).
-* **Stochastic Imputation**:

-In recognition of the problems with regression imputation and the reduced variability associated with this approach, researchers developed a technique to incorporate or “add back” lost variability.
+    * **Stochastic Regression Imputation**: In recognition of the problems with regression imputation and the reduced variability associated with this approach, researchers developed a technique to incorporate or “add back” lost variability.
 A residual term, that is randomly drawn from a normal distribution with mean zero and variance equal to the residual variance from the regression model, is added to the predicted scores from the regression imputation thus restoring some of the lost variability.
 This method is superior to the previous methods as it will produce unbiased coefficient estimates under MAR.
 However, the standard errors produced during regression estimation while less biased then the single imputation approach, will still be attenuated.

+* **Single Imputation**:

 ### Multiple imputation